leakko/bulk-email-sender/README.md

-## Node.js program to send massive emails using Mailersend API
+## This is a Node.js program to send bulk emails using Mailersend API

 ## Prerequisites:
 - Node.js version >=20.0.0